 If you have the unfortunate luck to suffer from acid reflux, you know that the sharp, burning pain is enough to wake even the soundest sleepers.
 If you have pain, it is obvious that waking up to reach for the antacids would impact the amount of sleep you get.
 However, you might also be suffering from silent reflux, which interrupts your sleep without actually waking you up.
 To combat this silent symptom, follow all the steps for acid reflux and heartburn relief.
 Make sure you stop eating at least 2 hours before bedtime and avoid spicy, acidic, and high-fat foods at your evening meal.
 Avoid taking medication like aspirin or other painkillers that can upset your stomach at bedtime, and try sleeping on your left side which seems to alleviate symptoms.

-As we get older, hormonal changes make our bladder less able to let you sleep through the night without having to get up and take a trip to the bathroom.
+As we get older, hormonal changes make our bladder less able to let you sleep through the night without having to get up and take a trip to the bathroom to urinate.
 As with acid reflux pain, when you actually have to get up and go, it is an obvious sign that your sleep is being disrupted.
 However, the messages between brain and bladder indicating you need to use the bathroom may go back and forth without actually waking you up.
 They do still disrupt your sleep however, leading to the same tired feeling as if you had gotten up several times throughout the night.
 To combat this, don’t drink liquids or eat food with high liquid content for 3 hours before bedtime.

 Decrease the amount of coffee and tea you drink and avoid alcohol.
 Make sure the last thing you do before you get into bed is use the bathroom and it’s a good idea to check with your doctor to make sure there are no underlying problems.

 5. Restless Legs